Why Mulch Delivery & Installation Costs Matter in 2025

 Image of Compost Leaf Mulch

-• Cost Implications: Compost and leaf mulch are typically budget-friendly, with costs ranging from $10–$30 per cubic yard.
-They may be even cheaper if sourced from local composting facilities.
+• Cost: $10–$30/cu yd They may be even cheaper if sourced from local composting facilities.
 [Source: Inchcalculator]

-• Advantages: These mulches are rich in nutrients, making them excellent choices for vegetable gardens and soil health.
+• Pros: Compost and leaf mulch are typically budget-friendly.
+They are rich in nutrients, making them excellent choices for vegetable gardens and soil health.

-• Drawbacks: They break down quickly, requiring more frequent reapplication.
+• Cons: They break down quickly, requiring more frequent reapplication.
 Because of their finer texture, they’re also less effective in weed control compared to coarser mulches like wood chips.

 Inorganic Mulch